charlestolley/python-snmp/docs/source/index.rst

 ``Engine(SNMPv1, defaultCommunity=b"private")``.
 The default value for
 ``defaultCommunity`` is ``b"public"``.

-The output should look like this (same as the other example):
+The expected output is the same as that of the SNMPv3 example:

 .. code-block:: console